 A Spoonful of Sugar

 There is a little sugar in this dough to enhance browning.
-Sourdough doesn’t often have added sugar, but with pizza baked in a home oven (not as hot as a pro oven), a little added sugar goes a long way towards ensuring that the dough browns deeply and attractively.
-Sourdough starter and high-extraction flours give this pizza crust a rich, complex flavor that provides just the right counterpoint to robust pizza toppings.
-It is light enough in texture to form a pillow-y rim with large, lovely holes and lofty oven spring.
+Sourdough doesn’t often have added sugar, but with pizza baked in a home oven, which is not as hot as a professional oven, a little added sugar goes a long way towards ensuring the dough browns deeply and attractively.
+Sourdough starter and high-extraction flours give this pizza crust a rich, complex flavor providing just the right counterpoint to robust pizza toppings.
+It is light enough in texture to form a pillow-y rim with large, open texture and lofty oven spring.

-This recipe highlights three key points for great pizza dough.
-First, high-extraction flours bump up flavor and nutrition without the bitterness or heavy texture caused by too much bran.
-Second, a spoonful of sugar helps the crust brown attractively in a home oven, which isn’t as hot as a commercial pizza oven.
-Third, higher hydration helps produce a lighter, puffier rim with beautiful large holes.
+Our recipe highlights three key points for great pizza dough.
+First, high-extraction flours enhance flavor and nutrition without bitterness or heavy texture caused by too much bran.
+Second, a spoonful of sugar helps deep browning of the crust.
+Third, higher hydration helps produce a lighter, puffier rim with large open texture.